 Do you have toenail fungus?
 If yes, then for how long are you going to ignore it?
-Toenail Fungus can affect your life if not treated on time.
+Toenail fungi can affect your life if not treated on time.

-Many people care for their nails and that’s why they prefer to treat them for cosmetic reasons.
-However, not everyone is in love with their nails, that’s why even if they notice a yellow spot on a diabetic foot, they won’t take action.
+Many people care for their nails, so they prefer to treat them for cosmetic reasons.
+However, not everyone loves their toenails, so they won’t take action even if they notice a yellow spot on a diabetic foot.

-They may not know but they put their life at a huge risk while being unaware of the consequences.
-That’s why in this article we are going to explain how a toenail affects your life so that you treat it as soon as possible.
+They may not know but put their life at considerable risk while unaware of the consequences.
+This article will explain how a toenail affects your life so that you treat it as soon as possible.

 Nail fungus is an unpleasant condition for toenails especially.
-It will first start as a yellow spot on your nail but it is painful.
-It will probably be pointless in the first stages but as it grows older you will start feeling the differences and notice the following symptoms:
+It will start as a yellow spot on your nail but is painful.
+It will probably be pointless in the first stages, but as it grows older, you will start feeling the differences and notice the following symptoms:

-If the fungus is left untreated, the first thing you will experience is pain in your feet.
-Your well-shaped nail will eventually become misshapen and thick due to the attack of bacteria and it will cause pain in your feet.
-As it grows, even more, older it will make it difficult for you to walk.
+If the fungus is left untreated, you will first experience pain in your feet.
+Your well-shaped nail will eventually become misshapen and thick due to the attack of bacteria, and it will cause pain in your feet.
+As it grows even older, it will make it difficult for you to walk.

-The second stage of untreated toenail fungus leads to a fungus outbreak, which means the disease is going to spread to the surrounding skin of the affected foot.
-This can lead to conditions like itchy skin, redness, or cracked skin.
+The second stage of untreated toenail fungus leads to a fungus outbreak, which means the disease will spread to the surrounding skin of the affected foot leading to itchy skin, redness, or cracked skin.

-People with serious health conditions like diabetes and heart disease should never keep their nail fungus untreated.
-However, if they do then the infection may spread to other parts of the body.
+People with severe health conditions like diabetes and heart disease should never keep their nail fungus untreated.
+However, the infection may spread to other body parts if they do.

 Post You May Like: How to Keep Your Natural Long Nails Healthy and Strong?

-The fourth stage of the untreated nail fungus is its last stage.
+The fourth stage of untreated nail fungus is its last stage.
 A study has found that untreated toenail fungus can separate your nail from the nail bed.
-The nail will not be separated completely, instead, it will be just loose.
+However, the toenail will not be separated.
+Instead, it will be just loose.

-It can be annoying and painful at the same time that’s why your doctor will recommend you to remove it through a small surgery called Matrixectomy.
-In this process, your infected nail will be removed permanently so that it doesn’t spread the infection to other nails so that you don’t have to lose other nails too.
+It can be annoying and painful at the same time.
+That’s why your doctor will recommend you remove it through a minor surgery called Matrixectomy.
+In this process, the doctor will remove your infected nail so that it doesn’t spread the infection to other toenails, and you don’t have to lose other nails.

-When your infection started you might have thought that ignoring this little fungus isn’t going to affect your life so much.
-However, as it grows stronger every day it will start reducing the quality of your life.
+When your infection started, you might have thought that ignoring this little fungus wouldn’t affect your life so much.
+However, as it grows stronger every day, it will start reducing the quality of your life.

 In the first days, it will make it difficult for you to walk normally, which can be a big problem if you do a job in which you have to be active and walk again and again.

 Later, it will spread to other body parts and other nails, which might burn your foot in pain.
-It can be really painful if your shoes have tight-fitting since it will cause a lot of itching too.
+It can be excruciating if your shoes have tight-fitting since it will also cause a lot of itching.

-Lastly, if it reaches the last stage, unfortunately, you will need to remove your nail.
+Unfortunately, you will need to remove your nail if it reaches the last stage.
 This experience can be a nightmare to some people since sometimes the infection spreads too much that you may need to amputate your leg.
-This call can ruin the quality of your life, so make sure you never ignore it.
+Nevertheless, this call can ruin the quality of your life, so make sure you never ignore it.

 Preventions for Nail Fungus

-Now you finally know about the consequences of ignoring the toenail fungus, which means you may be looking for prevention so that you can avoid it before it reaches you.
+Now you finally know about the consequences of ignoring the toenail fungus, which means you may be looking for prevention to avoid it before it reaches you.
 If you want some prevention tips, then you should follow the tips given below:

-Going anywhere barefoot can highly increase the risk of nail fungus as its bacteria are always looking for warm and dark places like your nail.
-If you walk barefoot in places like swimming pools or gyms then you should stop it.
+Going barefoot can increase the risk of nail fungus as its bacteria always look for warm and dark places like your nail.
+So if you walk barefoot in places like swimming pools or gyms, you should stop.

 Dirty socks are another thing that increases the chance of toenail invasion.
-That’s why to change your socks daily and make sure you don’t wear dirty ones; they may contain bacteria.
+That’s why you should change your socks daily and ensure you don’t wear dirty ones; they may contain bacteria.
 Also, if your feet get sweaty quickly, try to change your socks as soon as possible if you have time.

-Cut your nails as soon as they grow longer; maintaining long toenails is hard and if being careless you have a high chance of getting cracked, which provides a good advantage to the fungus.
+Trim your nails as soon as they grow longer; maintaining long toenails is hard and if being careless you have a high chance of getting cracked, which provides an excellent advantage to the fungus.
 However, please don’t cut them too short; they should be medium height.

 - 7 Tips to Beautify Your Natural Long Nails